 (Click here for more about our live streaming worship)

 Our Sunday morning worship service is live-streamed via YouTube starting about 9:55 AM.

 Click here for the link to our YouTube channel where you can also see all of our previous services.
 You do not need a subscription to watch our videos, although you will need to create an account if you want to “subscribe” to our channel.

 You can also see our previous recordings or access the live stream via our Facebook page.

 Bible Study, Wednesdays 10 AM in the “West Room” next to our Sanctuary – also available ON ZOOM for those who’d like to participate from home. **ON BREAK until JULY**

 Our 112 year old building is beautiful and presents a few challenges.
 Our sanctuary is located upstairs for worship.
-We have an ADA compliant ramp on the east side of the building that is wide enough for wheel-chair and walker use, accessed from Aspen Ave.
+We have a ramp on the east side of the building that is wide enough for wheel-chair and walker use, accessed from Aspen Ave.
 There is also a single chair elevator lift next to the ramp on the east side of the building accessed by Aspen St. The lift requires a key, so assistance from a greeter will be required if you wish to use that.
-The bathroom located on the east side of the sanctuary comes close, but does not officially meet ADA requirements.
+The bathroom located on the east side of the sanctuary is spacious but does not officially meet ADA requirements.
 The Fellowship Hall is located below ground level accessible by a ramp from the Northeast corner of the building.
 The ramp is a little steep and not ADA compliant.